Samaklen/SOHO_Network/README.md

 ![Platform](https://img.shields.io/badge/Platform-Cisco%20Packet%20Tracer-blue)

 ## 📖 Project Overview
-This project implements a fully segmented **Small Office/Home Office (SOHO)** network using Cisco Packet Tracer.
-The design includes **three VLANs**, **Router-On-A-Stick (ROAS)** for inter-VLAN routing, and centralized **DHCP services** provisioned through the router.
-The repository includes complete documentation and topology diagrams suitable for training and demonstration.
+This project implements a segmented SOHO network with **three VLANs**, supporting inter-VLAN routing via **router-on-a-stick (ROAS)** and an alternative Layer 3 design using **SVIs** on a multilayer switch.
+Centralized **DHCP services** provide per-VLAN address allocation, while **HSRP** is configured to ensure gateway redundancy.
+Network security is enhanced by disabling unused features (VTP, DTP) and assigning an unused native VLAN.
+The project includes complete documentation and professional topology diagrams.

 **Key Objectives:**